 - Free arcade play

 Now, take any of these bullet points and add “on a future visit” to the end of it.
 While it may come in handy to offer it on the guest’s current visit (and in Ben’s case, it did), making it go into effect on their next visit will require them to return.
-Even if their admission is free on their next visit, they will be presented with more opportunities to spend.
-And when you are fighting to win their business back, this is such a minimal investment (and usually no cost whatsoever) with such a high value for the guest.
+Even if their admission is free on their next visit, they will have many opportunities to spend when they arrive.
+And when you are fighting to win their business back, this is a minimal investment (and usually no cost) with a high value for the guest.